micaelaneus/strength-as-ccoty/README.md

 If you’ve opened a circle with others, then you have likely encountered a version of a classic closing phrase: *the circle is open yet unbroken.* It means that although our time in a ritual space necessarily ends and we return to “normal life”, we remain connected in a larger universal circle that encompasses all beings.
 How we act toward and speak to one another and our moral obligations to the more-than-human world stay within this sacred open-yet-unbroken circle.

-We use the name Open Circle Work to describe:
+We use the name "open circle work" to describe:

 * all forms of political organizing
 * going to therapy or support groups
 * unionizing and whistle-blowing
 * unlearning oppressive behaviors like white supremacy
-* land remediation
+* land remediation and rematriation
 * exploring gender and sexuality
 * all the other “radical” parts of radical witchcraft, basically